5 Job Interview Tips From An Airbnb Machine Learning Engineer

 Tip 1: Know your algorithms

 If you’ve gotten as far as the interview stage for a machine learning engineering role, you’ve probably had to show recruiters and hiring managers that you have a solid understanding of AI and ML algorithms and can put them into practice.
+Having a clear notion and solid grasp of the required algorithm is recommended whether you work in the machine learning department or the data science industry.
 But you should also be prepared to talk about it, according to Mahapatra, who said from personal experience that interviewers want to know that a candidate can explain what machine learning is and discuss the algorithms and tools deployed in different projects.

 “There will be an interview about your experience where you are asked, ‘Have you actually built machine learning systems in the past?’ and ‘What could [we] have [done] better?”
 Mahapatra said.